TABLE OF CONTENTS

 Whether you are charged for a COVID-19 test, and how much it costs largely depends on which type of lab runs the test results, and what kind of insurance, if any, you have.

-Tests conducted by the Centers for Disease Control and Prevention (CDC), or state or local public health laboratories are free, while tests run by private or academic health labs are not.
+Tests conducted by the Centers for Disease Control and Prevention (CDC), or state or local public health laboratories are free, while tests run by private or academic health labs, and at-home test kits are not.
 Before you get tested, find out what type of test you are receiving, so you can plan accordingly, and are not surprised by a bill at the end of your visit, or at a future point in time.

 Even if your test is run at a private or academic lab, you may not be charged for it.
 If you have health insurance, some or all of the cost of the test may be covered.
 This will depend on the type of insurance you have, your co-pay, and whether you have met your deductible.

 To confirm what, if anything, you will pay for a coronavirus test, check with your healthcare and insurance providers first.

 Because of the highly contagious nature of COVID-19, most individuals who believe they have the illness are encouraged to behave as if they do.
 This includes self-isolating, to avoid further spread of the illness, and notifying those with whom you’ve had recent contact.
 Individuals who may be will should wear a mask, avoid touching surfaces as much as possible, and stay at least six feet away from others.

 When you receive your results, your healthcare provider should give you further instructions, depending on whether your test is positive or negative.

 There is currently no specific antiviral treatment for COVID-19.
 If you are diagnosed with COVID-19, and your symptoms remain mild to moderate, treating the illness as you would any virus can help.
 This includes:

 If you test positive for COVID-19, you may also have contact with public health officials who are tracking the spread and effects of the illness.